Right Angle Club 2017

 4. Revolutionary War--part of Benedict Arnold's ill-fated invasion of Canada.
 Joined Washington' staff in N.Y., (as did Alexander Hamilton).

 5. During the N.Y. campaign, Burr saved a brigade from capture at the battle of Manhattan, including Captain Alex.
 Hamilton.

 6. Burr spent the winter at Valley Forge (see Sonoma Tavern, below).
 Commanded a regiment at the battle of Monmouth.
 Heat Stroke--never fully recovered.

 7. Resigned due to health.
 Continental Army's secret service (intelligence).
 Suspected Peggy Shippen Arnold (see #2.)

 8. 1782 - Married Theodosia Prevost- widow of a British officer and 10 years older.
 One daughter -also Theodosia.

 9. Began the practice of law.
 Wife died of cancer- 1794.

 10. Daughter Theodosia, well educated - one son, who died at age 10.

 11. Burr may have fathered 2 illegitimate children with servant.

-14. Disputed election of 1800 - tie: Jeff$ Burr - 36 ballots - influence of Hamilton decided the outcome.
+14. The disputed election of 1800 - tie: Jeff$ Burr - 36 ballots - the influence of Hamilton decided the outcome.
 12th Amendment.